-- Verify that the volume is set correctly and the proper sound driver is loaded; do the following: - On the System menu, point to Configure, and then click Control Panel. - Click the Sounds and Multimedia icon.
+- Verify that the volume is set correctly and the proper sound driver is loaded; do the following: - Press UTILITY System, then Configure, then Control Panel.... - Click on the Sounds and Audio Devices entry.
 Follow the normal Windows procedure to check the sound drivers and volume.
 If the audio is still not heard, suspect a faulty speaker.
-Refer to "Removing the A3 Front Panel Interface Board" on page 7-12.
+Refer to "Replacing the A3 Front Panel Interface Board" on page 7-14.